mirkoliveli/ing-sw-2021-grossoni-liveli-orlando/README.md

 ```
 java -jar Server.jar
 ```
-The server will be open on port 1234
+The server will be opened on port 1234
 ###Client

-The Linux version presents a coloured text
+The ClientColoured.jar shows coloured text on the terminal (only Linux).
-The Windows version presents only white.
 Both versions work correctly.

-#### Client-Linux
+#### Client.jar
 From the directory where the jar file is located, launch the following command:
 ```
-java -jar ClientLinux.jar
+java -jar Client.jar
 ````

-#### Client-Windows
+#### ClientColoured.jar
 From the directory where the jar file is located, launch the following command:
 ```
-java -jar ClientWindows.jar
+java -jar ClientColoured.jar
 ````

 [comment]: <> (## Test cases)